-PreReq: Eng 21 or Eng 22 or ESL 15 or placement in Eng 100 or placement in Eng 102; and Hist 152
+PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102; and Hist 152

 A survey of the history of the Pacific Islands from earliest settlement to the present with emphasis on island culture, interaction with the West, colonization, modern development and contemporary problems.
 (3 lec hrs.)